This Blink-And-You’ll-Miss-It Town in Kentucky Is So Worth Exploring

 While Kentucky’s big cities have tons to offer, the state’s small towns are equally compelling.
 Small towns often have more green space, a slower pace, and far less traffic.
 I love visiting small towns to experience their unique cultures and traditions.
-Paris, Kentucky, is a blink-and-you’ll-miss-it town about 20 miles northeast of Lexington.
+Paris, Kentucky, is a town about 20 miles northeast of Lexington.
 About 10,000 people call this charming small town in Kentucky home, and after visiting, you might want to move here, too!

+Paris is known for its beautiful and historic horse farms.
+Since 1910, Claiborne Farm has bred and raised many successful racehorses.
 The legendary Triple Crown winner, Secretariat, lived at Claiborne Farm for many years and is buried there.
 Claiborne Farm offers visitors several fascinating tours.

-Runnymede Farm is also in Paris.
+Runnymede Farm is also located in Paris.
 The farm was founded in 1867 and is said to be the oldest continually operated horse farm in the Bluegrass State.

 Runnymede Farm welcomes visitors to tour the property, see their horses, and learn about the thoroughbred industry.
 Paris has many other fantastic horse farms, including Hillcroft Farm, Siena Farm, and Adena Springs Farm.
 Take a scenic drive down Paris Pike to see some of the area’s magnificent horse farms and iconic bluegrass.

 Hartfield & Co.
 Distillery is the first and only distillery operating in Bourbon County since Prohibition in 1919.
+The distillery offers tours and tastings to guests in downtown Paris.

+Trackside Restaurant & Bourbon Bar is a unique restaurant just off Main Street in a historic train depot.
 Initially constructed in 1882, the train depot was a cornerstone of transportation in Paris for decades.
 Visitors can see the historic building while enjoying the restaurant’s delicious appetizers, salads, and entrees.

 The Hopewell Museum on Pleasant Street is a great place to learn about the history of Paris and Bourbon County.
-The museum educates through dynamic exhibits on various topics, such as culture, art, and agriculture.
+The museum educates visitors through dynamic exhibits on various topics, including culture, art, and agriculture.
+The Duncan Tavern Historic Center is another museum in Paris that educates visitors about the area’s history.

 Paris is not far from Lexington, Kentucky, which is also a great place to visit.
 Next time you get the chance, set out on a road trip to this part of the Bluegrass State.
 Before you do, check out our list of road trip essentials.